 Participants will also have access and help from Mind’s award winning online peer support community- Elefriends.
 For more information and to sign up, click the following link: EleFriends

-If you have any questions about the project, to offer your services as a sports provider, to let us know of sports sessions and events in your area or would just like to talk about a specific referral, training or voluntary opportunity, please contact your local Tyneside & Northumberland Mind Sports Coordinator:
+If you have any questions about the project, to offer your services as a sports provider, to let us know of sports sessions and events in your area or would just like to talk about our specific training opportunity, please contact your local Tyneside & Northumberland Mind Sports Coordinator:

 Andrew Cowan- Get Set to Go Sports Coordinator